Anytime you read about CBD oil, you can’t avoid stumbling across something known as the “Entourage Effect”.

 In this article, we will explain what the Entourage Effect means.

 You will learn why the Entourage Effect is something to consider when choosing which CBD oil products to purchase.

 The Entourage Effect is the results (the effect) produced from the synergistic interaction of the cannabinoids, flavonoids, terpenes, and fatty acids naturally found in cannabis.

 Simply put: the Entourage Effect is the benefit you get from ingesting multiple components of the cannabis plant together instead of ingesting one component at-a-time.

 The cannabis genus of plants contains approximately 500 compounds.

-This includes about 100 phytocannabinoids (THC and CBD are phytocannabinoids, cannabinoids which occur naturally in plants).
+This includes about 100 phytocannabinoids (THC and CBD are phytocannabinoids, cannabinoids that occur naturally in plants).

 Other significant compounds found in cannabis plants are terpenoids, flavonoids, and fatty acids.